sunng87/handlebars-iron/README.md

 deprecated in 0.10.0 and will be replaced by `new2` and `from2` in future.

-Since Rust and its ecosystem are still in early stage, this project might been broken for various reasons.
+Rust and its ecosystem are still in early stage, this project might been broken for various reasons.
 I will try my best to keep this library compiles with latest Rust nightly before the 1.0 final release.
 If you find anything bad, pull requests and issue reporting